Comp-4_2_optimized

 Our Priorities

-By taking properties into community ownership and negotiating long term tenancies with landlords who are invested in the city we want to offer the conditions for the sector to grow and invest in the future.
+By negotiating long-term tenancies with landlords who are invested in the city, exploring community ownership and testing alternative occupancy models we want to offer the conditions for the sector to grow and invest in the future.

 Make creativity visible and demonstrate its value